daminokun/PogoPVPLossBot/README.md

 Stuck after claiming Encounter reward since the bot is not made to catch pokemon

-## The Secret to Farming Stardust in Pokemon Go: PVPokeLossBot's Elo Drop Strategy
+## The Secret to Farming Stardust in Pokemon Go: PogoPVPLossBot's Elo Drop Strategy

 "Elo" is a ranking system used in competitive games such as Pokemon Go PVP to match players of similar skill levels against each other.
 By using PVPokeLossBot, the bot will forfeit the game on purpose, which will cause the user's Elo to drop lower and lower.